Astini Sumiasih

+Debt

+Astini was known for frequently borrowing money from her neighbors due to her poor financial situation.
+She owed Rp20,000 to Puji Astutik, Rp1,250,000 to Mrs. Sukur (also known as Rahayu), and Rp250,000 plus Rp300,000 (a total of Rp550,000) to Sri Astutik Wijaya.
+When she refused to repay them, the debt collectors responded with harsh words, which she later used as an excuse to claim she had been insulted.

 Murders

 Born in Jombang on September 22, 1955, Sumiarsih was a mother of three living in Malang together with her husband and three children.
 She was generally known as a friendly, yet temperamental woman who frequently borrowed large amounts of money from her neighbors, which she was often unable to pay back.

-In August 1992, one of her neighbors, Rahayu (or Ibu Sukur), went to her home and demanded that she give him her 1,250,000 rupiah, but when Sumiasih told her that she didn't have the money, she started insulting her.
+In August 1992, one of her neighbors, Rahayu (or Ibu Sukur), went to her home and demanded that she give her 1,250,000 rupiah, but when Sumiasih told her that she didn't have the money, she started insulting her.
 Angered by her harsh remarks, she killed Rahayu on the spot and then dismembered her body.
 On November 1, 1993, she repeated the act with another neighbor, Sri Astutik Wijaya, whom she owed between 250,000 and 300,000 rupiah.

 In February 1996, she was approached by yet another neighbor, Puji Astutik, who demanded that she return 20,000 rupiah she had borrowed.
 When she informed her that she didn't have the money, she started insulting her, and in an emotional fit, she grabbed a piece of iron and hit her on the head, killing Astutik on the spot.
 She then dragged the body to the kitchen and wrapped it up in a floormat, before she proceeded to dismember it into ten pieces.
 Astutik's body parts were then put in a plastic bag and scattered around trash bags and rivers around Surabaya.